AntalThomas/Shopping_List/README.md

 1. Items can then be split up into categories
 2. Different users have different lists and items :white_check_mark:
 3. User can remove their profile :white_check_mark:
-4. Move items between lists
+4. Move items between lists :white_check_mark:
 5. Send lists to other users
+6. Export SQL data

 ## Struggles
 Starting out instead of trying to just get each feature to work one by one, I tried to get it all working together at once making me waste a lot of my time trouble shooting bugs.

 Deploying the website and getting Flask-session to work was a big issue for me and a few other students.

+Coming up with ideas and features was probably the biggest trouble for me.

 ## Bugs to Fix
 - If nothing is entered in the input field for adding a list or item it will still add data to the database.